OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:55

-> Where, O death, is your victory?
+> O death, where is your victory?
-> Where, O death, is your sting?”
+> O death, where is your sting?”

 ## 1 Corinthians 15:56

-Fot the sting of death is sin, and the power of sin is the Law;
+For the sting of death is sin, and the power of sin is the Law;

 ## 1 Corinthians 15:57